 Some reasonable flexibility

 Give your toddler some options and allow them the agency to choose between them.
 Take this, for instance; your kid is hell-bent on going nowhere near vegetables.
 Well, give her options.
 She can’t possibly dislike all vegetables.

 If she doesn’t like green beans, try giving her peas or carrots.
 You first need to make your kid understand that eating veggies are healthy.

-Then you need to make your stand on eating vegetables clear and non-negotiable.
+Then it would help if you made your stand on eating vegetables clear and non-negotiable.

-After this, your kid is going to consider the availability of options to chose from as a reasonable compromise.
+After this, your kid will consider the availability of options to choose from as a reasonable compromise.